¶¶Òõpro

 6. Graduates will be able to correctly perform common laboratory and/or field techniques.

-Biology students must complete a minimum total of 48 creditsÌýfor the major.
+Biology students must complete a minimum total of 48 creditsÌýfor the major, 25 of which must be in BIOL subject code at the 3000 level or above.

 University Undergraduate Core32-35